yuantuo666/CSC3170/README.md

    6. Dynamic hash table.
    7. Buffer management: clock replacement policy (4%).
 3. General reviews:
-   1. Many concepts introduced in the course, but not tested, more focus on computation part.
-Also understanding matters.
+   1. Many concepts are introduced in the course but not tested, with more focus on the computation part.
+Understanding also matters.
-   2. Cheating paper actually did not help much, since many stuff requires understanding.
+   2. The cheat sheet actually did not help much, since many topics require understanding.
-   3. Not that deep as CMU's course, so make sure you listen/read all lectures and slides.
+   3. Not as deep as CMU's course, so make sure you attend/read all lectures and slides.
-   4. Its kind of misleading for the review lecture by TA team, since they only cover around 30% of the course, and half of the introduced part is not tested.
+   4. It's kind of misleading for the review lecture by the TA team, since they only cover around 30% of the course, and half of the introduced content is not tested.

 # References